 In the long-term, quantum computing holds the promise to solve computational problems beyond those addressed by current supercomputers.
 Therefore, the Commission is also stepping up efforts to fully unlock the potential of quantum technologies.

+The Commission intends:

+to draw on the ongoing consultations with stakeholders and, by end-2017, come forward with the implementation roadmap for the European Open Science Cloud and provide the necessary financial support under the Horizon 2020 work programme for 2018-20.

-By end-2017 the Commission intends to propose a legal instrument that provides a procurement framework for an integrated exascale supercomputing and data infrastructure.
+to propose, by end-2017, a legal instrument that provides a procurement framework for an integrated exascale supercomputing and data infrastructure.

 Building artificial intelligence capacities